 You cannot use state actions or transition actions in Mealy charts.
 This restriction enforces Mealy semantics by:

 Preventing the chart from computing output without considering changes on the input port.

 Ensuring that output depends on the current state and not the next state.

-Do Not Define Data Store Memory.
-You cannot define data store memory (DSM) in Mealy charts because objects external to the chart can modify DSM.
-A Stateflow chart uses data store memory to share data with a Simulink model.
+You cannot use data store memory (DSM) in Mealy charts because objects external to the chart can modify DSM.
+A Stateflow chart uses data store memory to share data with a Simulink® model.
 Data store memory acts as global data.
 In the Simulink hierarchy that contains the chart, other blocks and models can modify DSM.
 Mealy charts must not access data that can change unpredictably.

 Limit the use of events in Mealy charts: